HmueGyi/stt_with_whisper/README.md

 # stt_with_whisper

-A simple Speech-to-Text (STT) tool using OpenAI's Whisper model.
+A collection of Speech-to-Text (STT) tools using OpenAI's Whisper model.
+This repository contains two main projects:
+- `stt_eng`: Focused on English language transcription.
+- `stt_mm`: Supports multilingual transcription.

 ## Features
 - Transcribes audio to text using Whisper
 - Python-based, easy to use
+- Separate modules for English and multilingual support

 ## Requirements
 - Python 3.10+
-- See `requirements.txt` for dependencies
+- See `stt_eng/requirements.txt` and `stt_mm/requirements.txt` for dependencies specific to each module.

 ## Installation
 1. Clone this repository: